Lutherans Informed about Lodges (LIL)

 The Ancient, Free, and Accepted Masons do not officially recognize any adoptive orders for women.
 Yet Eastern Star members generally consider themselves to be Masonic affiliates, so special mention should also be made of them.

 As of 1980, the Eastern Star claims over 3,000,000 members.
-Headquarters are at 1618 New Hampshire Ave.
-N.W., Washington, D.C., 20009.
 Each state and province of Canada has a Grand Chapter under this office.
 Chapters are now headed by the Worthy Matron, rather than the sponsoring Master Mason.
 Membership is limited to Master Masons is good standing, their wives, daughters, legally adopted daughters, mothers, widows, sisters, half-sisters, granddaughters, stepmothers, stepdaughters and stepsisters.

 Local chapters of the Order may, like Masonic Lodges, sponsor local Order of Rainbow Assemblies.
 Charitable work by the Eastern Star is mostly confined to its own membership.
 Although Negro lodges are not recognized by white Masonic bodies, Negro Eastern Star Chapters have been formed with a total membership of over 100,000.

 The philosophy of the Eastern Star has already been alluded to in this statement of purpose.
-Religion plays all important role in their philosophy.
+Religion plays an all important role in their philosophy.
 The ceremony is opened with prayer.
-The closing prayer has decidedly religious requests in it.
+The closing prayer has decidedly religious requests in it: